selectiontools¶

 The explicitly handled

-does not necessarily contain all nodes to which the elements inelements
+Nodeobjects (m).nodesdoes not necessarily contain all nodes to which the elements inelementsare linked.

 - elements: Elements¶